leepeffer/pluggy-ofx-export/README.md

-# ofx-playground
+# Pluggy OFX and Actual Budget exporter

-Export transactions from Pluggy accounts to Actual budget and OFX files.
+This project allows you to export transactions from financial institutions in Brazil to [Actual budget](https://actualbudget.org/) and OFX files.
+It uses the free open finance API from [Pluggy](https://www.pluggy.ai/en).

 ## Setup